FLEXIBLE COMPONENTS

 Designers prefer to compose, not assemble

-In order to get to the root of the problem and find a solution, I ran usability tests on five other designers.
-In this test, participants would be asked to recreate an example modal/card in three different ways: once using our existing system, once using a “template” modal whose contents were controlled by props and variants, and once using free slots that designers could drag other components into (as seen in Nathan Curtis’ recent talk on Subcomponents).
+In order to get to the root of the problem, I ran usability tests on five other designers.
+In this test, participants would be asked to recreate an example modal/card in three different ways: once using our existing system, once using a “template” modal whose contents were controlled by props and variants, and once using free slots that designers could drag other components into (a la Nathan Curtis’ recent talk on Subcomponents).
 During each test, I’d be measuring completion + time to task as well ask asking for subjective input.

 When attempting use our existing system, participants’ first instinct was to quickly grab something in the ballpark of the example, then immediately break it and mold it into the final product.
 The reason given for this each time was “I know I need to use the design system, but I work best when I can quickly get ideas straight from my brain onto paper instead of searching for options.”